66-m/sorting-visualizer/README.md

 ### Building the Code:

-1. Make sure [JDK 17](https://www.oracle.com/java/technologies/downloads/) is installed and your environment variable `JAVA_HOME` is set
+1. Make sure your installed [JDK](https://jdk.java.net/19/) is at least version 14 and your [environment variables](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux) are set.
 2. Open a Terminal in the project folder and execute:

         .\build